 Note: n.a. = not applicable (the economy was not included in Doing Business for that year).
 DB2012 rankings shown are not last year's published rankings but comparable rankings for DB2012 that capture the effects of such factors as data corrections and the addition of 2 economies (Barbados and Malta) to the sample this year.
+Source: Doing Business database.

 One way to put an economy's score on the getting credit indicators into context is to see where the economy stands in the distribution of scores across economies.
-Figure 6.2 highlights the score on the strength of legal rights index for Austria in 2012 and
+Figure 6.2 highlights the score on the strength of legal rights index for Côte d'Ivoire in 2012